 If you care about literary culture and recognize the NBCC’s unique role in it, we need you.

 We hope this is not a daunting document to read but that it will help you decide if you have the time and dedication to become a member of the NBCC board.
 We hope so.
 Good luck.

-Submit your candidate statement here by end of day on December 11, 2020.
+Submit your candidate statement here by midnight Pacific time on Sunday, December 5, 2021.